 - Using a poor water source

-Generally speaking, if you are not providing sufficient artificial light (see our L.E.D.
-Grow Lights selection or read about LED lighting technology), plants need to be close to a window, no more than 3' away at most.
+Generally speaking, if you are not providing sufficient artificial light (read about LED lighting technology), plants need to be close to a window, no more than 3' away at most.
 Plants see light from above, not sideways, and if you grow your plants too far from a window you will notice new growths becoming smaller and the leaves much narrower.
 They will not be able to store the energy they need to bloom.

 Poor root systems are caused by over-watering, or forgetting to repot when the medium is broken down.
 If this happens you will have to repot is as soon as possible in order to re-establish the root system.